Niluthpal/Business-Insights-360/README.md

 Executive Report: Ceated a Executive Report that consolidates top insights from all business dimensions into a high-level dashboard and provides executives with a comprehensive overview of critical performance indicators and trends across the organization.

+# Result
+This comprehensive report helped AtliQ Technologies to get the control over the Gross Margin % which resulted in Increase of Net Profit and AtliQ Technologies also Increased their market share % from 5.9% in FY 2022 to 10% in FY 2023.